jennybc/gapminder/README.md

 > \[...\] the international dollar is a hypothetical unit of currency that has the same purchasing power parity that the U.S. dollar had in the United States at a given point in time

-In gapminder, the currency matches the US dollar in 2005.
+In `gapminder`, the currency matches the US dollar in 2005.

 ### Install and test drive